oldmanfury/tt_EBS/README.md

 turn it to 15 and you get them all on (1111).
 Half-way up you get (0111) everything but rests.

 Digital inputs
 D1 - triggers each step.
-Needs to be playing, and it does some unintended things right now.
+Loop needs to be playing, and it does some unintended things right now.
 Will be useful for syncing playback with your synth.
 Right now - kind of irritating.
 D2 - start/stop once you arm for recording
 D3 - re-calculate randomness.
 Can also change knob one up and down to re-do the random selection.